 In my personal life, my husband and I have become grandparents, with four grandsons and three granddaughters ranging in age from 10 to one year.
 All of our grandchildren live in the Midwest, and I don’t have the opportunity to spend much time with them, which makes my time with your little ones even more precious to me.

 It is my goal as a Kindermusik teacher to create an atmosphere of family in our classes where everyone feels loved and finds that their life is more joyous because Kindermusik is a part of it.
 I want you to know how dear you and your children are to me.
 I miss you when you are absent and my heart hurts a bit when for one reason or another you must take a break from Kindermusik or your children graduate from the program and I don’t see you for awhile.

-One young lady who began with me as a two year old and went through the entire Kindermusik program some years ago just recently began singing in my choir at Rogue Community College.
+One young lady who began with me as a two year old and went through the entire Kindermusik program some years ago just recently began singing in the Rogue Community Chorus, which I direct.
 She is like family to me and it means so much to have her in my life again.
 The next milestone in my teaching will be when I have my first 2nd generation student – the student of a former student.
 It’s already within the realm of possibility…I just met up with a former children’s choir student who has three little ones…it could happen any day now!